Flavors of Croatia - Hike & Bike

 Today you will travel to Skradin, a pretty little riverside town, and also the gateway to the Krka National Park.
 Explore this national park on foot as you walk the network of paths and bridges that lead to Skradinski Buk waterfall, the longest waterfall on the Krka River, flanked by traditional watermills.
 The gushing water from the many exquisite cascades adds to the natural beauty of the park.
 The Krka Monasteries, built above ancient Rome catacombs by monks, is also well worth a visit.
 Overnight in Skradin.

-Accommodation: Hotel Skradinski Buk, Skradin
+Sample accommodation: Hotel Skradinski Buk, Skradin

-Highlights: Krka National Park and its lakesDay 4: Primošten, cycling, 35 mi.
-(56 km)
+Highlights: Krka National Park and its lakesDay 4: Skradin - Primošten, cycling, 31-39 mi.
+(50-62 km) | Max elevation: 400 m

 Today kicks off the start of your self-guided cycling.
 After a bike fitting, you will cycle mostly on backroads through inland Dalmatian villages from Skradin to Primošten, where people still live off the land.
 Located on a tiny peninsula off the Adriatic Coast, this charming town is well-known for its vast vineyards, with a rich history dating back to 1564AD.
 Bands playing in the main square, quirky gift shops, and inviting beaches will ensure you have a fun-filled day soaking up the sun and atmosphere of this delightful Croatian town.
 Overnight in Primošten.

-Accommodation: Hotel Zora, Primošten
+Sample accommodation: Hotel Zora, Primošten

-Highlights: Babic vineyards and ancient olive groves, Primosten townDay 5: Trogir, cycling, 26 mi.
-(42 km)
+Highlights: Babic vineyards and ancient olive groves, Primosten townDay 5: Primošten - Trogir, cycling, 26 mi.
+(42 km) | Max elevation: 400 m

 Today you will cycle the inland country roads from Primošten to Trogir - an island connected to the mainland by two small bridges.
 Founded by the Greek colonists, Trogir oozes history, evident in the many Romanesque and Renaissance buildings dotted around the town.
 End off the day sipping a refreshing drink at one of the many cafes and restaurants along the seafront promenade.
 Overnight in Trogir.

 Highlights: UNESCO inscribed TrogirDay 6: Split, cycling, 11-22 mi.
-(17-35 km) + extra ride of 25 mi.
-(40 km)
+(17-35 km) + optional extra ride of 25 mi.
+(40 km) | Max elevation: 263 or 746 m depending on option chosen

 After breakfast, you will take a shuttle from Trogir to Split, where your loop ride along Marjan Forest Park starts, not far from the town center.
 In the afternoon, you have the option of extending your ride and exploring the 1700-year-old Diocletian's Palace.
 A living, breathing monument of Roman heritage, the palace has 220 buildings within its boundaries, where 3000 people today.
 This UNESCO World Heritage Site is a maze of alleyways and stone streets lined with bars, restaurants, shops, and Romanesque homes.
 Stop for a refreshing beer or delicious meal at one of the many eateries.
 The Green and Fish Markets are open daily and are great places where you can feel the vibe of this Mediterranean town.
 Overnight in Split.

 Highlights: UNESCO inscribed Split, Marjan HillDay 7: Island Brac, cycling, 22 mi.
-(36 km)
+(36 km) | Max elevation: 411 or 596 m depending on option chosen

 Highlights: Island Brac, coastal and inland villages, Island art galleriesDay 8: Island Hvar, cycling, 12-29 mi.
-(20-46 km)
+(20-46 km) | Max elevation: 282 - 437 m depending on option chosen

 The Island of Hvar is your destination for today.
 After a two-hour ferry ride from Split, you will ride a loop along the UNESCO World Heritage Site of Stari Grad plain.
 During this ride, you will visit charming inland villages and enjoy a relaxed coastal ride in the shade of pine trees between Jelsa and Vrboska Bay.
 After reaching Stari Grad plain again, you start the climb across the island where your final destination, Hvar town awaits.
-On the top of the island you will have a chance to see lavender fields before you take a descent, with the best view towards Hvar town.
+On the top of the island, you will have a chance to see lavender fields before you take a descent, with the best view towards Hvar town.
 Overnight in Hvar Town.

 Highlights: UNESCO inscribed plain of Ager, town of Hvar, Stari Grad town, lavender roadsDay 9: Island Korčula, cycling 29 mi.
 (46 km) + extra ride 6 mi.
-(10 km)
+(10 km) | Max elevation: 702 or 857 m depending on option chosen

 This morning you leave the town of Hvar by speedboat and start cycling an hour later.
 You will cycle across the whole island of Korčula, about 46 kilometers to the town of Korčula.
 The birthplace of Marco Polo, this beautiful fortified citadel is dripping in history, evident from the Renaissance and Gothic architecture that line the marble streets, mostly from the Venetian era of rule.
 You will cycle in the Smokvica and Čara areas where you can see vineyards of Pošip, one of the best white wines in Croatia.
 Some of the best local gastronomy can also be tasted on this route.
 Overnight in Korčula town.

 Highlights: Posip vineyards, charming villages of Korcula island, the medieval town of KorculaDay 10: Korčula beaches and vineyards, cycling, 0-21 mi.
 (0-34 km) + extra ride up to 40 mi.
-(65 km total)
+(65 km total) | Max elevation: 151, 424, 560, or 1356 m depending on option chosen

 Today you can choose what you would like to do.
 You can ride along the coast, stopping at beaches for a swim or a coffee.
 Alternatively, we suggest you ride a 34 km loop or, if you are feeling really active, extend your biking to a 65km ride.
 Whichever you choose, there are hidden gems to discover along the way - vineyards, olive groves, pine forests, hidden coves, and more.
 Your day will not be complete without tasting the traditional makaruni pasta in one of the local konobas, accompanied by some of the best Croatian white wines from the Island of Korčula.
 Overnight in Korčula town.